Indian Institute of Management Bangalore: Academics

 IIM Bangalore is an autonomous institute of higher learning in management.
 It does not officially need an affiliation to a university, and also does not require institute-level or course-level accreditation from government bodies like the NAAC or the NBA.
 Though, it has been internationally accredited by the EFMD EQUIS since 2010.
 The IIM Act (2017) made IIMB an Institute of National Importance, and empowered it to award degrees instead of just diplomas.
 Thereafter, in March 2018, IIM Bangalore became the first IIM to award an MBA degree to its passing-out students.

 Degree programmes

 PG degree-granting programmes have been the academic focus since inception.
-Apart from the five-year doctoral programme (called FPM) for a Ph.D., there are four MBA programmes: two-year MBA (called PGP), one-year Executive MBA (EPGP), specialised MBA in Business Analytics (PGPBA), and part-time (weekend) MBA (PGPEM) for working professionals.
+Apart from the five-year doctoral programme (called FPM) for a Ph.D., there are four MBA programmes: two-year MBA (called PGP), one-year full time residential MBA (EPGP), two-year specialised MBA in Business Analytics (PGPBA), and part-time (weekend) MBA (PGPEM) for working professionals.
 There is also a Master of Management Studies programme in Public Policy (PGPPM).

 UG degree programmes were launched in mid-2020s as IIMB sensed a lack of good business-related analytical courses at that level in the Indian ecosystem.
 In 2024, an online programme for BBA in Digital Business & Entrepreneurship (DBE) was launched.
 Two four-your B.Sc.
 (Hons.) courses in economics and data science were planned to be launched by 2026.